The Szemeredi-Trotter Theorem in the Complex Plane: Preliminaries

-We use one more property of the space of complex directions in the proof of our Separation Lemma: Two sufficiently small disjoint disks in $H(1,1)$ can be mapped into two small neighborhoods around two orthogonal directions by a nondegenerate linear transformation if the disks are at least a constant (say, $5^{\circ}$) distance apart. $Gr(2,2)$ does not have this property: Two disjoint disks in $Gr(2,2)$ may contain 2-subspaces incident to a common line, hence no linear transformation can increase their distance above $90^{\circ}$.
-This is why the proof technique of Szemer\'edi and Trotter does not apply to $2$-flats in $\R^4$.
+We use one more property of the space of complex directions in the proof of our Separation Lemma.
+Two sufficiently small disjoint disks (i.e., spherical caps) in the Riemann sphere $H$ can be mapped into two small neighborhoods around two orthogonal directions by a nondegenerate linear transformation of $\mathbb{C}^2$ if the disks are at least a constant distance apart.
+In contrast, ${\rm Gr}(2,2)$ does not have this property: if two disjoint disks in ${\rm Gr}(2,2)$ contain 2-subspaces whose intersection is a line, then no linear transformation of $\mathbb{R}^4$ can increase their distance above $90^{\circ}$.
+This is why our proof technique cannot establish Conjecture~\ref{cony} for $d=2$ (that is, complex lines cannot be replaced by arbitrary 2-flats in $\R^4)$.